 A great tool to compose an individual trip is Tripwolf.
 You can pick a country, a region, or a city and you’ll get many useful information and ideas on what to visit.
 It’s not as complete as a guidebook, but it’s a good supplement to your other sources.
 You can use it on your computer or download the app that is working also offline.

 Good for you.
 If you happen to go to one of the countries I’ve travelled – you’ll find them all categorized on the homepage – there is an itinerary.
 It’s embedded in a dynamic map which gives you a good overview.
 It allows you to follow it as it is – or easily alternate it to your needs.

 Checking Schedules and Determining Length of Stops

 You should also check visit info of attractions you want to see like for instance museums or even national parks.
 In the US, at many museums, there’s a – sponsored – day where the entrance is free or on a ‘pay what you wish’ basis.
 You might want to take advantage of that.
 In Europe, most museums are closed on Mondays.
-However, some originally enough on Tuesdays, so you better check their website thoroughly beforehand.
+However, others choose Tuesdays, so you better check their website thoroughly beforehand.